COVID: San Francisco Mandates Proof of Full Vaccination for Indoor Activities

 In a prepared statement, the group’s founder Ben Bleiman said, “Effective Thursday, July 29th, 2021, it will be the official position of the SF Bar Owner Alliance that any customer who wishes to remain inside our establishments show proof of vaccination or a 72-hour negative COVID-19 test.
 Guests without these verifications are welcome to sit outside in parklets or other spaces we offer.
 It will be up to each individual bar to decide how best to enforce this for their customers.”

-Bleiman said the decision was made after polling the group’s members and it was hoped the move would help influence others still hesitant about getting vaccinated.MORE NEWS: Dixie Fire Update: Dire Weather Warning For Firefighters: 'We Are Warm, We Are Dry, We Are Unstable'
+Bleiman said the decision was made after polling the group’s members and it was hoped the move would help influence others still hesitant about getting vaccinated.MORE NEWS: Police to Step up Patrols for Closing Weekend of Monterey Car Week

 “We understand that the only way our society (and our businesses) can ever return to true normalcy is through higher rates of vaccinations among our residents, not just in San Francisco but across the United States of America,” said Bleiman.